Aaraattu (2022 film): Filming

-The crew has planned to shoot the film in Palakkad and Hyderabad.
+The crew planned to shoot the film in Palakkad and Hyderabad.
 Vijay Ulaganath was the cinematographer.
 The filming was done following the COVID-19 protocols and safety measures.
 The film began principal photography on 23 November 2020 in Palakkad district.
 Shraddha Srinath joined the set on the following day.
 Varikkasseri Mana served as a location for the film.
 Some significant portions were shot at Ottapalam and Ooty.
 The two day shoot at the Palakkad Town railway station costs ₹23.46 lakhs for renting six coaches from Indian Railways.
 Mohanlal's character drives a vintage black Mercedes-Benz 300SEL 6.3 with 2255 on the number plate, a reference to Mohanlal's iconic line from his 1986 film Rajavinte Makan.
 Mohanlal completed his portion by 11 February 2021, with one day shoot left to be shot in March second week.
 Composer A. R. Rahman appeared in a song sequence along with Mohanlal in March.
 It was filmed at Chennai.
 Filming was completed in late March 2021.

 Music

 The original songs and background score of the film were composed by Rahul Raj.
-Lyrics for the songs were written by B. K. Harinarayanan, Rajeev Govindan, Fejo, and Nikesh Chembilode.
+Lyrics were written by B. K. Harinarayanan, Rajeev Govindan, Fejo, and Nikesh Chembilode.
 A. R. Rahman has done a cameo and performed a song in the film.
 Unnikrishnan said that it was difficult to hire Rahman for the film since he rarely appears in films.
 He appears in a pivotal portion in the film.
 The final mix of the film was going on in November 2021.